 Guide to buying a new motorhome

 Thinking of taking the plunge and buying a brand new motorhome?
 Read on, because the following might not only save you thousands of pounds, it could give you a whole lot more peace of mind.
-Here is our key advice on how you go about buying a brand new motorhome.

 Do your motorhome research